Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Most women diagnosed with squamous cell vaginal cancer are older than 60.
 It is uncommon in women younger than 40.

-A: Certain factors can make 1 woman more likely to get vaginal cancer than another woman.
+Certain factors can make one woman more likely to get vaginal cancer than another woman.
 These are called risk factors.
 A woman can have all of the risk factors and still not get the disease.
 Or she can have no known risk factors and still get vaginal cancer.
 Healthcare providers are not exactly sure what causes vaginal cancer, but these are some things that may increase risk:

 Age.
 Women over the age of 60 are more at risk for vaginal squamous cell carcinoma.

 HPV infection.
 Women infected with certain types of human papillomavirus (HPV) are at higher risk of getting vaginal cancer.
 High-risk sexual behavior, such as having many sexual partners, can increase a woman's risk for HPV infection.
 The risk is even higher if a woman with HPV has a suppressed immune system from HIV/AIDS or another immune system problem.
 This makes it harder for the body to fight the HPV infection.

 Cervical cancer.
 The cervix is the lower end of the uterus.
 Having cervical cancer increases the risk for squamous cell carcinoma of the vagina.
 Having precancerous conditions of the cervix may also increase this risk.
 This is thought to be because cervical and vaginal cancers share similar risk factors.

 Smoking.
 As with many other cancers, smoking increases the risk of vaginal cancer.

 DES.
 Women whose mothers took the drug diethylstilbestrol (DES) when pregnant with them are at higher risk for getting clear cell adenocarcinoma of the vagina.